daddydrac/-Subscription-Customer-or-Regular-Customer/README.md

 * You may need to tweak hyperparams and some code to fit your data properly, but it does work.

+### need help integrating this machine learning project into your current business systems?
 If Machine Learning for your customers is important to you or your business, please [get in touch](https://www.linkedin.com/in/computer-vision-engineer/).

 ### Contact